rasfa98/music-manager/README.md

 SESSION_SECRET=XXXX
 ```

-**NOTE: A DATABASE FILE WITH ALBUMS IS INCLUDED HOWEVER THIS SHOULD BE ADDED TO THE .GITIGNORE FILE!**
+**NOTE: A database file with albums is included, however this file should be added to the .gitignore file to prevent future data from being pushed to GitHub!**

-## Start the application
+### Start the application

 1. Open your terminal and go to the root directory of the project
 2. Install the required packages `$ npm install`